Edinburgh | What to see in Edinburgh: places of interest ⋆ FullTravel.it

 Royal Yacht Britannia

 A visit on board the Britannia (not cheap price) is a way to come into closer contact with the Royals of UK.
 On board the ship it is possible to visit the bedroom of the Queen Elizabeth, among others.
-Opening hours: from April to October from 9,30am to 16,30pm.
-From November to March, from 10,00 to 15,30.
-To reach the place simply board buses 11,34,22,36 and 36 from Princes street or the bus Britannia Tour da Waverley Bridge.
+Opening hours: from April to October, from 9:30 am to 4:30 pm.
+From November to March, from 10:00 am to 3:30 pm.
+To reach the place, simply board the bus 11,34,22,36 and 36 of the Princes street or the bus Britannia Tour da Waverley Bridge.

 Interior of the Royal Yacht Britannia